AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 ### Poisoning the Well

-\bigtodo{the deliberate and malicious production of malformed data}
+\todo{the deliberate and malicious production of malformed data}

 - e.g. making blocks with valid PoW but invalid contents so that they get reflected (soln: miners can reject blocks or link to blocks as invalid; no block reward for producer)

 ### Selfish Mining

-\bigtodo{discuss selfish mining, and how it doesn't work}
+\todo{discuss selfish mining, and how it doesn't work}

 - Proof of Reflection means that withholding blocks is a big disadvantage b/c you want the network (and other chains) to know about them ASAP.
 Attack doesn't work.